 A restaurant’s reputation is based on its food, but a good marketing strategy comes as close as possible to recreating the total dining experience.
 Since digital marketing has become a necessity for restaurants, your online marketing strategy needs to do the same as your offline one.

 When people want to try a new place for dinner, they may go online to look for recommendations or read reviews of local spots.
 Your restaurant has to use the Internet to promise a great meal and a pleasing environment.
 If you don’t have an online presence, you may be missing out on many opportunities to reach new customers.

 By reading this article, you’ll get a comparison between traditional and online marketing for restaurants.
-You’ll also learn just why Internet marketing for restaurants is so important, and get a few ideas for marketing your location online.
-If you'd like to speak with an Internet marketing specialist, you can reach us at 888-601-5359.
+You’ll also learn just why digital marketing for restaurants is so important, and get a few ideas for marketing your location online.
+If you’d like to speak with a digital marketing specialist, you can reach us at 888-601-5359.

 Thanks to the web, marketing has become more focused on two-way dialogue than ever before, and one of your goals is to foster this dialogue.
 Keep reading to find out why.

 Why is digital marketing so important?

 The web completely changed the way people communicate with each other and with businesses.
 By now, everyone should be marketing online—and if they aren’t, they should start ASAP.
 Without a solid online presence, you are missing out on ample opportunities to connect with potential customers.

 Here are a few reasons you either need to begin or ramp up your online marketing efforts.

 Right now, 3 billion people around the world are using the Internet.
 That’s 42 percent of the population.
 As of 2014, they’re doing 5 billion searches a day for products and services—including your restaurant.

 If your marketing plan doesn’t include the web, you are missing out on new customers and new revenue.
 What’s worse, you are unable to have any influence on your reputation, because you can’t “own” the content written about you on other websites like you can your own site.